1DoraGON/EN_To_FR_Translator/README.md

 ﻿# EN_To_FR_Translator
-English To France Translator using transformers fine-tuning
+English To French Translator using transformers fine-tuning